AVSimulation/SCANeR-Samples-Pack/README_dev.md

 * When prompted, login to GitHub with the account linked to your company e-mail.
 * Once fetching is finished, run the following command in the Git Bash console
 ```
-git checkout -t origin/main
+git checkout -b 2021.2 origin/2021.2
 ```
-This gets the latest working version of the Samples-Pack
+This creates a new local branch "2021.2" that with upstream "origin/2021.2" Now your working tree has the latest version of the Samples Pack files.

 ### configuration.cfg

-Configuration paths have to be added manually in `%STUDIO_PATH%/configurations.cfg`
+Configuration paths still needs to be added manually in `%STUDIO_PATH%/configurations.cfg`
 ```
 SAMPLE_2021_ADAS = ${STUDIO_PATH}/SCANeRstudio_2021/config/SAMPLE_ADAS
 SAMPLE_2021_ADAS_LKA_ACC = ${STUDIO_PATH}/SCANeRstudio_2021/config/SAMPLE_ADAS_LKA_ACC